-To share your Simulink® project, you can make your project publicly available on GitHub®.
-First, create a login on GitHub.
+To share your project, you can make your project publicly available on GitHub®.
+You must first have a GitHub account.

 You can share any project.
 Sharing adds Git™ source control to the open project.
 If your project is already under source control, sharing replaces the source control configuration with Git, and the project’s remote repository is GitHub.

 If you do not want to change your current source control in the open project, share a copy of the project instead.
-To create a copy to share, see Archive Projects in Zip Files.
+To create a copy to share, see Archive Projects.

-With a project loaded, on the Simulink Project tab, select Share > Change Share Options.
+With a project loaded, on the Project tab, select Share > Change Share Options.